 Figure 5-5 is prepared on the basis of Regional Shift (RS) component and divides the upazilas into Fast-Growing or Slow-Growing region based on local advantages.
 Taltali and Amtali upazila are fast-growing in terms of regional/local advantages.
 This means that the growth rates of employment in a number of sectors in these Upazilas are higher than the growth rates in these sectors at the national level.
-These sectors with positive net shifts are shown in Table 5-8 below.
+These sectors are shown below: